ryankarlos/databricks_spark_certification/aws_emr/README.md

 key on local machine.
 Third arg is desired timeout threhsold  in secs after which the cluster auto-terminates if idle

-* with no notebook execution
+* with no notebook execution (this is also the default setting and equivalent to just running `sh aws_emr/create_cluster.sh`)

 ```
 $ sh aws_emr/create_cluster.sh false ec2-default 3600